georgewallace/elasticsearch/docs/reference/query-languages/query-dsl-function-score-query.md

 }
 ```

+%  NOTCONSOLE

 1. The `DECAY_FUNCTION` should be one of `linear`, `exp`, or `gauss`.
 2. The specified field must be a numeric, date, or geopoint field.

-In the above example, the field is a [`geo_point`](/reference/elasticsearch/mapping-reference/geo-point.md) and origin can be provided in geo format. `scale` and `offset` must be given with a unit in this case.
+In the above example, the field is a [`geo_point`](geo-point.md) and origin can be provided in geo format. `scale` and `offset` must be given with a unit in this case.
 If your field is a date field, you can set `scale` and `offset` as days, weeks, and so on.
 Example:

 ```console
 GET /_search